r1cdev/touchosc-reaktor-toybox-tp/USER_GUIDE.md

 - **INT** : Use the BPM values from the Reaktor rack.
 Values are from 1 to 240.
 Already OSC mapped.

 - **EXT - Ableton Link** : Use the BPM values from the Ableton DAW.
 Values are from 20 to 240.
-Manually do the midi mapping and set the BPM scale in Ableton to the max value of 240.
+Manually edit the midi mapping and set the BPM scale in Ableton to the max value of 240.

 - **EXT - Reason** : Use the BPM values from the Reason DAW (or any other you use).
 Default values are from 1 to 244.
-Manually do the midi mapping.
+Manually edit the midi mapping.
 If you use any other DAW, modify in the template script the MIDI Control Change message of the **BPMRS** control to set the scale to your DAW as needed.
 The default CC scale for Reason is setup from 0 to 30.
 To change the name to your DAW, locate in the script the INTEXT and DAW controls the variable **daw_ext** and change its value.

 Pressing the BPM value on the center of the control, initialize BPM to 120.